 - 1. If possible, get out of the room. - 2.
 If escape is not possible, try to remain calm and seek cover. - 3.
 If possible, dial 911 from any phone and alert police to the shooter's location.
-If you can't speak, leave the line open so the dispatcher can listen to what's taking place because 911 can often determine a location from the call.

-- 4. If there is absolutely no opportunity to escape or hide, it might be possible to negotiate with the shooter; attempting to overpower the shooter with force should be considered a last resort, after all other options have been exhausted. - 5.
-If the shooter leaves the area, proceed immediately to a safer place and do not touch anything that was in the vicinity of the shooter.
+If you cannot speak, leave the line open so the dispatcher can listen to what is taking place because 911 can often determine a location from the call. - 4.
+If there is absolutely no opportunity to escape or hide, it might be possible to negotiate with the shooter; attempting to overpower the shooter with force should be considered a last resort, after all other options have been exhausted. - 5.
+If the shooter leaves the area, proceed immediately to a safer place and do not touch anything that was near the shooter.